absmach/magistrala-docs/docs/events.md

 ## Bootstrap Service

-Bootstrap service publishes events to Redis Stream called `magistrala.bootstrap`.
+Bootstrap service publishes events to Redis Stream called `supermq.bootstrap`.
 Every event from this service contains `operation` field which indicates one of the following event types:

 - `config.create` for configuration creation,
 - `config.update` for configuration update,